fxstein/GoProX/AI_INSTRUCTIONS.md

 ## Design Principles and Architecture
 **CRITICAL: Before beginning any work on this project, you MUST read and understand the Design Principles document: `docs/architecture/DESIGN_PRINCIPLES.md`**

+**MANDATORY READING REQUIREMENT: Whenever you are asked to read AI Instructions, you MUST also read the Design Principles document immediately after.
+These two documents work together and both are required for complete project context.**

 This document establishes the foundational architectural decisions and design patterns that guide all development work.
 It covers:
 - Simplicity as the core principle
 - Consistent parameter processing using zparseopts